 Any player, coach, or family member who has had “close contact” with an individual with known or suspected COVID infection should follow CDC guidelines about quarantine.
 Please visit:

-Current guidelines require an individual who has had close contact with someone who had COVID-19 to stay home for 14 days after the last contact.
+Recently updated guidelines from the CDC require an individual who has had close contact with someone who had COVID-19 to stay home for 10 days after the last contact or after seven days with a negative test result.
+People should still watch for symptoms until 14-days after exposure.

 Close exposure that occurs more than 2 days before symptoms started, or 2 days before a positive test for someone asymptomatic, does not require quarantine.